 On February 29, 2024, the Company completed a private offering of \$1.0 billion in aggregate principal amount of the 6.375% 2034 Notes at an issue price equal to 100% of par value.
-The Company used the net proceeds from the offering to repay indebtedness outstanding under our Revolving Facility and pay related transaction fees and expenses.
+The Company used the net proceeds from the offering to pay related transaction fees and expenses, repay indebtedness outstanding under our Revolving Facility and pay related transaction fees and expenses, for general corporate purposes.